FIS SKii Jumping World Cup

 Currently, as the world watches and cheers for their favourite athletes at the Winter Olympics, I find myself cheering for the Polish athletes, especially in the men’s’ Ski Jumping Competitions.
 Over the past year, I have been following the FIS Ski Jumping Championship and the National Men’s Polish Ski Jumping Team.
 I have mostly learnt about them from my boyfriend and his family, who along with millions of other Poles love following this sport.
 These athletes make it look so easy and effortless, but mind you, it is an extreme sport!

 Ski jumping is a sport in which skiers go down an in-run, jump, and attempt to land as far as possible down the hill below.
 Ski jumping is widely considered one of the original extreme sports and it was one of the eight sports in the first Olympic Winter Games in 1924 in Chamonix, France.
 The speed of the skier is normally measured about 10 meters (33 ft) before the end of the takeoff; jumpers can reach speeds of 95 kilometres per hour (59 mph), on large hills and 105 kilometres per hour (65 mph) on ski flying hills.
-All this while trying to land like a graceful Swan!
+All this while trying to land like a graceful swan!

 A favourite among Poles, the current World Ski Jumping Champion and Olympic Gold Medalist from Poland Kamil Stoch is one of my favourites.
 And at the time of writing this article, he just won his THIRD Olympic Gold Medal!
 He has a good personality and is very dedicated to his sport.
 I read somewhere, as a child, he even jumped off his parent’s roof, to practice.
 The other men in the Polish Ski Jumping team are also very good but sometimes finish on 2nd or 3rd places or even in the top 10 for that matter.
-And now, they can call themselves Olympic Medalists, as the team also won the third place in the team event.
-Since I have been following the sport, I thought it would be cool to go see them live in action in their home turf of Zakopane, which is just a short few hours’ drive from the city of Krakow.
+And now, they can call themselves Olympic Medalists, as the team also won third place in the team event.
+Since I have been following the sport, I thought it would be cool to go see them live in action in their home turf of Zakopane, which is just a short few hours’ drives from the city of Krakow.

 Wielka Krokiew (Zakopane)

 Zakopane is a very famous resort town on the foothill of the Tatra Mountains.
 It is a picturesque town with beautiful wooden houses and is a winter getaway for those who love to spend time skiing or doing other winter sports.
 They are also renowned for their thermal pools dotting the Polish mountainside.
 I have been to the area many times in the past and I love going there at any time of the year, as it always a perfect time to go.
 The Ski Jumping Championship’s final event was to take place in Zakopane Poland on the slopes of Krokiew mountain (1378 m), before the Winter Olympics in Pyeong Chang.
-So, my boyfriend and I decided to go experience it for ourselves.
+So, my boyfriend and I decided to go to experience it for ourselves.

-The Ski Jump Hill Live Action
+The Ski Jump Hill Live-Action

 On either side of the streets leading up to the event are vendors selling Polish souvenirs flags, hats and vuvuzelas or horns.
 I think almost everyone had one of those.
 Also, there were typical Polish grills of sausages and other meats.
 The whole atmosphere was that of one huge summer BBQ party!
 The freezing cold did not dampen anyone’s spirit.
 I would say after watching the event on TV, it is even more exciting and fun to go watch it live in the cold as you have a rush of adrenaline participating with the crowds cheering for every participant.
 There is live music from the DJ booming after every jump, the MC rallying up the fans with fun jokes and games like the Mexican Wave, people holding up the Polish flags with names of the towns or villages where they came from, there are a few famous Polish artists/singers perform for the crowds in between the rounds.
 Even the Polish President Andrzej Duda was present as it would be Kamil Stoch’s chance for a victory in his homeland.
 In good humour and entertainment, the song Doo Dah was played for the Polish president.
 I really enjoyed myself despite the cold as it is quite different watching it on a TV.